 Exercise has been prescribed as a non-pharmacological, low-cost treatment option for disturbed sleep.
 However, some researchers have raised concerns regarding the timing of exercise; finding that late-night exercise results in sleep-inhibiting conditions.

 A study assessing 909 college students found that evening exercisers had later bedtimes, poorer sleep quality, and lower sleep efficiency compared to morning exercisers.
-They are also reported greater daytime dysfunction compared to morning chronotypes7.
+They also reported greater daytime dysfunction compared to morning chronotypes.

 So, if you’re an evening chronotype, it’s probably best to avoid exercising in the evening as this may worsen your functioning during the day.

-The lockdown implemented by many countries during the COVID pandemic left us spending day after day indoors.
+The lockdown implemented by many countries during the COVID pandemic left us spending more of our day indoors.

 Researchers hypothesized that this reduced our sunlight exposure significantly and disrupted our daily social schedules which affected our circadian rhythm.

-A study looking at 1021 subjects found that participants slept longer and later during lockdown weekdays and had lower levels of social jet lag.
-While this may seem to have been an overall improvement in sleep conditions, the chronotype was also delayed among these individuals8.
+A study looking at 1021 subjects found that participants slept longer and later during lockdown weekdays and had lower levels of social jetlag.
+While this may seem to have been an overall improvement in sleep conditions, the chronotype was also delayed among these individuals.

 They found that younger subjects experienced larger changes in sleep and chronotype than older subjects.
 Also, subjects who began to work from home, or those who stopped working slept more and exhibited later chronotypes compared to those who continued working outside during lockdown.

 A different study showed that when people had more flexibility to self-select their sleep times, most turned out to be evening types—which differs significantly from research conducted before lockdown showing that most people are morning types.